wittawin-w/Comprehensive_analysis_of_structural_variations_in_Mtb/README.md

    3.1 IMSindel (imsindel_svcall.sh): This script will run imsindel to call INDELs from bamfile.
 Please ensure that all dependencies of IMSindel have been provided in line
        31 and 44 - 47 of script before running.

    3.2 Manta (manta_svcall.sh): This script will run manta to call SVs from bamfile.
-Noted that this manta needs python2 for executing and ensure that path in line 7 of
+Noted that manta needs python2 for executing and please ensure that path in line 7 of
        this script has been provided before running.

+   3.3 LUMPY (lumpy_svcall.sh): This script will run LUMPY to call SVs from bamfile.
+Samtools is required for this script.
+       Noted that LUMPY needs python2 for executing and please ensure that path to lumpy in line 53 has been provided before running.